anmolmainali/RISC-V-Internship/Task 3.md

 ![image](https://github.com/user-attachments/assets/5e7a9d07-6329-4bef-921f-fb0dae0cbe1f)

-the R-Type is an instruction format in the RISC-V architecture to perform arithmetic and logical operations using registers.
+### The R-Type instruction format in the RISC-V architecture is used for arithmetic and logical operations involving registers.
-As from above

-opcode(6-0)  identifies the operation to be performed (add,subtract,etc) ,
+* opcode (bits 6-0): Specifies the operation to be performed (e.g., addition, subtraction).

-rd(11-7) is the destination register  where the result is stored ,
+* rd (bits 11-7): Destination register to store the result of the operation.

-funct3(14-12) specifies the operation within the opcode category ,
+* funct3 (bits 14-12): Determines the operation type within the opcode category.

-rs1(19-15) indicates the first source register that contains one of the operands for the operation ,
+* rs1 (bits 19-15): First source register containing one operand for the operation.

-rs2(24-20) indicates the 2nd source register that contains the other operand for the operation ,
+* rs2 (bits 24-20): Second source register containing the other operand.

-funct7(31-25) provides the operation, aloowing for more variations of instructions that share the same opcode and funct3 values.
+* funct7 (bits 31-25): Provides additional encoding, allowing variations of instructions with the same opcode and funct3 values.